Fraud Article

 Multi-account detection

-Perhaps most importantly, our system detects when the same fraudulent identity attempts verification across multiple clients within the same country or industry.
+Perhaps most importantly, our system detects when the same fraudulent identity attempts verification across multiple customers within the same industry.
 This multi-account detection capability helps customers identify organized fraud operations that coordinate attacks across platforms.

 This isn’t just about catching individual fraudsters – it’s about detecting and disrupting organized crime networks that operate across multiple platforms simultaneously.